davidemodolo/LLMs_for_Agent_Planning/README.md

 Cannot use batch API (50% discount) since I need to perform everything and I need to check the state of the environment after each action.

 TODO: Add prompt caching

+POSSIBLE TITLE: "Using LLM as choice selector for an agent in a web-based game environment, at different level of freedom, weighted by confidence"